darthmall/darthmall.net/src/weblog/new-sos-website.md

 ## Improved Lighthouse Scores

 Three of the four scores from Lighthouse went up on the homepage, from yellow to green.
 Two of them are 100s.
-Performance dipped a little, probaly because of the large hero images on the home page slowing down the largest contentful paint.
+Performance dipped a little, probably because of the large hero images on the home page slowing down the largest contentful paint.
 Image optimization is on my list of things to do.

 <figure>
 <div class="flow">